Qimmah Russo Flaunts Busty Assets In Tiny Blue Bikini Top While Out In Nature

 She flaunted her killer curves in a scanty blue bikini with black detailing.
 The suit's top featured thin strings that tied around her neck and back and minuscule triangle-shaped cups that could barely contain her busty assets, revealing an ample amount of cleavage, underboob, and sideboob.

 Her bottoms also provided just minimal coverage as they called attention to her curvy hips and pert derriere.
-Qimmah also lifted the briefs’ side straps, which were tied into bows, up to her waist, highlighting her sculpted core.
+Qimmah also lifted the briefs' side straps, which were tied into bows up to her waist, highlighting her sculpted core.

-She added a pop of color to the skimpy look by rocking her nails short with a white polish.

 The post went live just one hour ago and has quickly grown in popularity, amassing more than 14,000 likes.
-Dozens of admirers also vocalized their kind thoughts on the model, her killer body, her stunning looks, and her tiny bathing suit in the comments section.
+Dozens of admirers also vocalized their kind thoughts on the model in the comments section.

 "These pictures outdoors in nature!!!!
 You are so beautiful," one individual wrote, following with a string of heart-eyes emoji.